bmf-san/go-slack-app-on-cloud-functions-boilerplate/README.md

 # go-slack-app-on-cloud-functions-boilerplate
-This is a slack app boilerplate built with go for Google app engine.
+This is a slack app boilerplate built with go for Cloud Functions.

 # Get started
-Before you started, you need to set up gcloud command, and able to use GAE.
+Before you started, you need to set up gcloud command, and able to use Cloud Functions.

 ## Slack app
 ### Create a new slack app